Bradley G. Nevins, Ph.D., LP

 Ms. Nevins received her Master’s degree in Counseling Psychology from the University of Wisconsin Superior in 1993.
 She is licensed by the National Board of Certified Counselors.

 Following graduate school, Ms. Nevins joined Bay Area Mental Health Center where she provided group and individual psychotherapy.
-During that time, she was trained in testing and assessments, the treatment for co-occurring disorders, and severe character pathology.
-Ms. Nevins served as the Vice President of the Board of Directors, was a member of the Ashland and Bayfield County Domestic Violence Task Force Committee, and was a psychology instructor at the undergraduate level.
+During that time, she was trained in testing and assessments, the treatment for co-occurring disorders, character pathology, and acute and chronic trauma.
+Ms. Nevins served as the Vice President of the Board of Directors, was a member of the Ashland and Bayfield County Domestic Violence Task Force Committees, and was a psychology instructor at the undergraduate level.

 Katherine Priebe, Psy.D, PC